kata-containers/kata-containers/how-to/how-to-use-sysctls-with-kata.md

 Kubernetes considers certain sysctls as safe and others as unsafe.
 For detailed information about what sysctls are considered unsafe, please refer to the [Kubernetes sysctl docs](https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/).
-For using unsafe systcls, the cluster admin would need to allow these as:
+For using unsafe sysctls, the cluster admin would need to allow these as:

 ```
 $ kubelet --allowed-unsafe-sysctls 'kernel.msg*,net.ipv4.route.min_pmtu' ...